Royal George Hotel, Sydney: History

 In 1969 the property was resumed by the Department of Main Roads for realignment of Day Street, at which time the licensee was Sidney Willis.
 In 1975 the licensee was Colin Briggs; 1980 Kevin James; 1982 J. & L Ferris and C. James; 1984 P. Randall, P. and M. Lloyd.
 The property was put up for sale in 1985.
 The state government's decision to sell the hotel was controversial as the then-leaseholders claimed to have spent a significant sum renovating the building from a "derelict" state.
 It sold to Harry Galleia in October 1985, who later sold it to the former leaseholders.
 In 1991, the owners went into receivership after a failed sale attempt and reported trading problems caused by construction in the area.
 It was still trading in its original incarnation in May 1993, but had its hotel license transferred to the new CBD Hotel in August 1993.
 It was refurbished for conversion into a restaurant, but remained vacant.

 In May 1996, prominent hotel and fashion figures John and Merivale Hemmes purchased the disused hotel for $1.48 million, subsequently revealing that it was to be the second venture for their son, Justin Hemmes, after the CBD Hotel.
 It reopened as the Slip Inn in late 1997 after a $5 million refurbishment.
 The refurbished hotel attracted a number of prominent celebrities, with Jack Nicholson, Kevin Costner, Keanu Reeves, U2 and Helena Christensen among those to visit in the first year.

-The hotel was later subject to international attention as a result of Frederik, Crown Prince of Denmark having met his future wife, Mary, Crown Princess of Denmark at the hotel during the 2000 Summer Olympics.
+The hotel was later subject to international attention as a result of Frederik X, King of Denmark having met his future wife, Mary, Queen of Denmark at the hotel during the 2000 Summer Olympics.
 The hotel ran a "Meet your prince at the Slip" marketing campaign to capitalise on the attention.